 Most rehab clothing guidelines request that all dress be modest, especially in co-ed facilities.
 Some facilities do not allow sleeveless shirts and nearly all require that any undergarments be completely covered and shirts must cover the stomach entirely.

 Clothing for rehab patients should be free of imagery or words referring to drugs or alcohol, sex, gang activity or other potentially obscene categories.
-Some rehab facilities, including The Recovery Village, specify that clients can bring one-piece bathing suits and pants other than leggings.
+Some rehab facilities specify that clients can bring one-piece bathing suits and pants other than leggings.

 What Not to Bring to Drug Rehab